 7. Christian Yelich

 The Brewers outfielder endeared himself to Milwaukee fans quite nicely after arriving in a

 robbery trade with the Miami Marlins thanks to his impressive bat, low-key charming persona, winning ways and his outspoken appreciation for the local basketball team.
 Yelich has snagged seats for key Bucks games – complete with a beer chug – bonded with his fellow MVP-winning Milwaukee-committed hero and offered himself as a dunk contest prop to Pat Connaughton, going well above and beyond mere requisite small-market cross-team synergy.
-And while he hasn't been able to make it to a playoff game yet thanks to his day job, Yelich has been cheering on the Bucks via Twitter – and sounds like he's looking to snag a seat to the Finals on Tuesday.
-We'll have a chug-ready beer waiting for you (and probably just a few strong words about that watched third strike in Game 4 against the Braves).
+And while he wasn't been able to make it to a playoff game in 2021 thanks to his day job, Yelich cheered on the Bucks via Twitter.
+Next time you're in attendance, Yeli, we'll have a chug-ready beer waiting for you (and probably just a few strong words about that watched third strike in Game 4 against the Braves).